-You may not bring every family member through Italy family visa.
+You may not bring every family member through an Italy family visa.
 Only a few are eligible to enter.
 The relatives must comply with a few conditions to be eligible:

 Provide the document that proves your marriage.
-To bring your law-partner, you should confirm living together for a while.
+To bring your law partner, you should confirm living together for a while.

 Under 18 children are eligible to enter.
 Your spouse or partner’s children are also eligible.
 If your partner or spouse has children from someone else, the child is eligible.
 However, you should have the consent or permission letter from the other parent.